vaughnkoch/idsenv/readme.md

 cp ~/src/idsenv/.gitconfig .
 cp ~/src/idsenv/.gitignore .
 cp ~/src/idsenv/.ps1.bash .

-# Add all the files, commit them, and push to Github.
-git add .
-git commit -m "Added some files" git push -u origin master
 ```

 Now refresh your browser in the repo you created.
 You should see the new dotfiles you added.